 Therefore, the Mecoil laboratory issued alert reports regarding the engines’ health conditions.
-Consequently, the plant management reported to have found severe signs of corrosion and fatigue wear on valves and cylinder heads, particularly on engines 6, 7, 8, 9.
+Consequently, the plant management reported to have found severe signs of corrosion and fatigue wear on valves and cylinder heads (see Figures 3 and 4), particularly on engines 6, 7, 8, 9.

 The damage found was coincident with the use of a single supply (30 tons) of high K vegetable oil in those plants.

 This case history confirms that in-service oil analysis is a powerful tool for plant reliability, not only in detecting wear debris and contamination in the lube oil, but also giving some important indications on PPO quality.

 This work also demonstrates that K is an important contaminating element, when it comes to fuel quality in Pure Plant Oil-fuelled Cogeneration, and maybe worth considering to be limited in the forthcoming visions of vegetable fuel specifications.

 Chiaramonti D., Prussi M. Pure vegetable oil for energy and transports.
 Int.
 J. Oil, Gas and Coal Technology, Vol. 2, No. 2, 2009.